 The insured value is automatically substituted for the maximum compensation as determined for loss and damage above mentioned.

 The insurance policy covers any loss or damage caused to the item transported.

 It does not cover consequential damage, any loss caused by delay or any indirect loss (such as loss of market share, loss of earnings, loss of enjoyment, etc.).

 The insurance policy does not cover fault on the part of the sender or the addressee, defect in the item transported, inadequate packaging, terrorist acts, civil commotion, riots, and circumstances of war or nuclear damage of any kind.

-As the insurance policy is taken out by CHRONOPOST on the sender’s behalf, the latter may take direct recourse against the insurer for compensation with respect to any loss suffered.
+As the insurance policy is taken out by CHRONOPOST on the sender’s behalf, the latter may take direct appeal against the insurer for compensation with respect to any loss suffered.

-Under penalty of foreclosure and non-admissibility, any claim must be specifically sent to “Customer Service” in writing, the address of which is stated on the waybill, within the following deadline:
+Under penalty of foreclosure and non-admissibility, any claim must be specifically sent to “Customer Service” in writing, at the address stated on the waybill, or via the Online Customer Service available on the Customer area https://www.chronopost.fr/fr/authentification, within the following deadline:

 - For the national transport: at the latest within three (3) days from the delivery for the professional senders or at the latest within fourteen (14) days from the delivery to the consumers.

 - For the international transport: at the latest within twenty-one (21) days from the delivery for any professional or consumer.